How to Go Letterboxing

 My pictures aren’t great because regardless of the beautiful day, it was pretty dark on the hike (walk) to the falls.
 I’ve used a lot of creative editing to make them decent, but in real life, things were just gorgeous.
 This picture here shows just how dark it was under all those trees!

 Once we got to the actual falls, it was pretty surprising to me that they look like root beer!
 I think it must be because of minerals in the water (copper, maybe?
 We do live in the Copper Country!) but don’t quote me on that or anything.

-And proof that I was there, taken by Chloe.
+And proof that I was there, taken by my middle daughter, 7 years old at the time.
 (Didn’t she do a marvelous job?)